-The company is profitable and has sufficient reserves to finance its planned activities.
+The company made a loss in 2024 but has sufficient reserves to finance its planned activities.
 Salary rises are negotiated and agreed locally with staff.
 Raw materials, such as paper, are purchased subject to contracts with suppliers based on current market prices.
-RCNi's risk register is reviewed and updated monthly by the RCNi Executive Team and with the non-executive directors at each board meeting.
-RCNi risks are also reviewed by the RCN Group Audit Committee.
-This proactive approach to risk ensures that risk management is a fundamental part of our day-to-day business.